wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 ## Recursive Descent Parser ##

-A **Recursive Descent Parser** is a parser that uses one of the simplest parsing methods to construct a parse tree according to a grammar.
-A parse tree is the result of applying the grammar to the text stream.
-In our example, given the JSON text **[9,&ldquo;cat"]**, the parse tree would like like this:
+A parse tree, or expression tree, is the result of parsing the text into components that fit the grammar.
+In our example, given the JSON text **[9,&ldquo;cat"]**, the parse tree would look something like this:

     <JSON> --- <value> --- <array> --- "["
-                                   \__ <value> --- <number>
+                                   \__ <value> --- <number> ---> 9
                                    \__ ","
-                                   \__ <value> --- <string>
+                                   \__ <value> --- <string> ---> "cat"
                                    \__ "]"

+A **Recursive Descent Parser**, one of the simplest parsers, uses a top-down parsing approach, meaning we look at the highest level (the array in this case), and then work downwards (or rightwards in my graph) to parse its elements.

-Creating this parse tree involves testing the grammar of all possible `<values>` each time a `<value>` is reached until one of them fits.
+Creating this parse tree involves checking the grammar of all possible `<values>` each time a `<value>` to determine which one of them fits.
 Note that the `<number>` and `<string>` are the terminals of the parse tree.
-From this parse tree, we can create a JS array by pushing the number and string into a newly created empty array, thereby parsing the JSON text into a JavaScript array.
+Once we have created the parse tree, we can create a JS array by pushing the number (9) and string ("cat") into a newly created empty array, thereby parsing the JSON text into a JavaScript array.

 <a class="bookmark" name="solution" id="solution"></a>
-First, here are some useful variables to start our parser:
+The parser will work by looking at each character of the JSON text left to right.
+Here are some useful variables/functions to start our parser:

     var at, // current index of JSON text ch; // character at current index